Garmin HRM-Fit review: The fitness tracker for your sports bra!

 This has been an unusual review for a unique device with an innovative design.
 Before closing, what do you think?
 Do you like the Garmin HRM-Fit?
 Do you consider it useful?
 Are the data it collects useful in reaching your sports and fitness goals?
 Comment using the options below, and share your perspective.

-Discover: Health Android Hardware and Sound iOS Recommended Reviews
+Discover: Health Android Hardware iOS Recommended Reviews